David Gebhard

-David S. Gebhard (1927 – 1 March 1996) was a leading architectural historian, particularly known for his books on the architecture and architects of California.
+David Stanley Gebhard (21 July 1927 – 3 March 1996) was a leading architectural historian, particularly known for his books on the architecture and architects of California.
 He was a long-time faculty member at the University of California, Santa Barbara, and was dedicated to the preservation of Santa Barbara architecture.
+Gebhard was also known for his archaeological work recording and documenting the multiple styles of pictographs in the Lower Pecos Canyonlands on the border of Texas and Mexico.

 Early life

-Gebhard was born and raised in Minnesota; he received his Ph.D. at the University of Minnesota in 1958.
-He served, for six years, as director of the Roswell Museum and Art Center in New Mexico, before moving to UC Santa Barbara in 1961.
+Gebhard was born in Cannon Falls, Minnesota, to Walter J. Gebhard (1895–1980), a well equipment manufacturer, and Ann K. Olson (1898–1978).
+Gebhard received his Ph.D. at the University of Minnesota in 1958.
+While finishing his doctorate, he served, for six years, as director of the Roswell Museum and Art Center in New Mexico, before moving to UC Santa Barbara in 1961.

 Career

 As a teacher he inspired many students at both the undergraduate and graduate levels.
 In addition to his long teaching career, he served as director of the University Art Museum for twenty years, building a small gallery into a significant accredited university museum.
 In this position, he initiated the Architectural Drawings Collection, now one of the leading West Coast repositories for architectural materials.
 With Robert Winter he co-authored guides to architecture in northern and southern California.

+In 1958, David Gebhard, along with John Graham, W.A.
+Davis, and Edward B. Jelks were hired to lead an archaeological survey in the Lower Pecos Canyonlands of Texas and Mexico prior to the construction of Lake Amistad.
+The National Park Service funded the Diablo Reservoir Rock Art Survey in which the crew documented over 200 archaeological sites.
+During the survey, he identified a new rock art style known as the "Red Linear style."

 Gebhard was also active in service to his community, serving for many years on the Santa Barbara County Architectural Board of Review.
 He was active in the Society of Architectural Historians, and served a term as its president in the 1980s.

 Death and legacy

-Gebhard died on 1 March 1996.
+Gebhard died on 3 March 1996 of a heart attack while bicycling near his house in Santa Barbara, California, which he had designed in 1967.
 The David Gebhard Memorial Lecture Series is an annual event sponsored by Pasadena Heritage, an architectural preservation organization in Pasadena, California.